omnirom/blog/_posts/2017-12-31-omni-oreo-weekly-builds-started.md

 **Happy new Year 2018**
 -----------------------

-As of today were starting our weekly builds for Android O (8.1) with 3 devices.
+As of today we are starting our weekly builds for Android O (8.1) with 3 devices.

 The devices are: